-City and state officials working together with restauranteurs and their neighbors to create a vibrant, safe and informed partnership.
+City and state officials working together with the hospitality sector and their neighbors to create a vibrant, safe and informed partnership.

-- To create a forum of openness with restaurateurs to exchange ideas, best practices and provide necessary assistance for business Start-up and growth
+- To create a forum of openness with hospitality partners to exchange ideas, best practices and provide necessary assistance for business start-up and growth

-- To train and educate entertainment establishments (closing past midnight) and develop a partnership among the restaurateurs, citizens and all other stakeholders
+- To train and educate entertainment establishments (closing past midnight) and develop a partnership among the hospitality sector, citizens and all other stakeholders

 - Seminars and Trainings: Stage of Business, Industry, Subject Matter